Error and Stability Estimates of a Least-Squares Variational Kernel-Based Method for Second Order Elliptic PDEs: Introduction

 The paper is organized as follows.
-The rest of this section introduces some few notations.
-Other notations are introduced as they appear in the text.
-In section \ref{sect-rbf} we give a short summary of the theory of RBFs interpolations.
-In particular, these results concern a special kind of basis functions, which generate Sobolev spaces as their native spaces.
-In section \ref{sect-LSapproach} we describe the general theory of least-squares methods for numerical solution of differential equations.
-The ADN {\em a priori} estimates is outlined for these problems in this section.
-In section \ref{sect-adn2order} we restrict ourselves to second order PDEs and we use the ADN {\em a priori} estimates for this equations in non-negative regularity indices.
-In section \ref{sect-discretization}, the approximate solution is defined to be the minimizer of a mesh-dependent least-squares functional that is a weighted sum of the least-squares residuals of differential equation and boundary condition.
-Also, in this section the detailed description of the method and the energy norm equivalence for least-squares functional are obtained.
-In section \ref{sect-error-estimation}, we show for properly chosen weights, the minimization of this functional produces approximations which converge to smooth solutions of second order PDEs at the best possible rate.
-In section \ref{sect-conditioning} the condition number of the final matrix is estimated.
-Finally, in section \ref{sect-numerical} some numerical results are reported to verify the theoretical bounds of the preceding sections.
+In Section \ref{sect-Notation}, some few notations and some auxiliary results are introduced.
+A short summary of the theory of RBFs approximation with a focus on those basis functions which generate Sobolev spaces is given.
+The rest of this section is devoted to introduce the necessary technical framework of continuous and discrete least-squares principles for numerical solution of second order differential equations.
+Section \ref{sect-discretization} has three parts.
+In the first part, the approximate solution is defined to be the minimizer of a mesh-dependent least-squares functional that is a weighted sum of the least-squares residuals of differential equation and boundary conditions.
+In the second part, the error analysis of the method is given.
+The analysis is partly based on an unproven inverse inequality on the boundary that demands a new research study.
+In the last part, the condition number of the final matrix is estimated.
+Finally, in Section \ref{sect-numerical} some numerical results are reported to verify the theoretical bounds of the preceding section.